 You think your boss enjoys hurting you and in turn you hurt yourself.
-At work, you complete a task successfully and expect your manager to say “well done” and send you home early, but instead your work is senselessly criticised and you get more work to do that could have been done tomorrow.
+At work, you complete a task successfully and expect your manager to say “well done” and send you home early.
+But, instead your work is senselessly criticised and you get more work to do that could have been done tomorrow.
 You are crotchety, you perform the job haphazardly, and you snap at everyone.
-At this point, you wonder if your boss enjoys being mean to you because it’s only when you turn into a sourpuss you get the most respect.
+At this point, you wonder if your boss enjoys being mean to you.
+This is because it’s only when you turn into a sourpuss you get the most respect.

-Ask yourself, “What happened to the bubbly, enthusiastic person I know myself to be a few years ago?”
-Remember how you entered this job with dreams and hopes which gave you a go-getter attitude?
+Ask yourself, “What happened to the bubbly, enthusiastic person I knew myself to be a few years ago?”
+Remember how you entered this job with dreams and hopes?
+What happened to your go-getter attitude?
 Why do you wake up every morning feeling depressed, bored with your life, and wishing to win the lottery?
 Are you allowing one mean person to do this to you?

 Ask yourself, “Are my soothing thoughts about my manager’s mean actions enough to make my life amazing?”
 You deserve the best life ever and only you can give you this.

-Being grumpy, assertive, and demanding are probably the qualities that got your boss the job in the first place and not skills.
+Being grumpy, assertive, and demanding are probably the qualities that got your boss the job in the first place.
 By you being good at your job would obviously be a problem.
 You need to take action to make going to work much easier.
 See how to deal with a toxic boss in another feature by Sweet TnT Magazine.

 December 2016 www.sweettntmagazine.com